wurmlab/2021-fire-ant-social-supergene-introgression/Genotyping/genotyping.md

 ## Overview of protocol

-We use freebayes to call variants among the samples.
+We use Freebayes (v1.2.0) to call variants among the samples.
 This is done in two steps:
 1. Identification of variant sites
 2. Genotyping of the variant sites